hbc/Intro-to-Unix/lessons/03_loops_and_scripts.md

 ## Shell scripts

-Shell scripts are text files that contain commands we want to run.
+Shell scripts are **text files that contain commands we want to run**.
 As with any file, you can give a shell script any name and usually have the extension `.sh`.
 For historical reasons, a bunch of commands saved in a file is usually called a shell script, but make no mistake, this is actually a small program.

 We are finally ready to see what makes the shell such a powerful programming environment.
 We are going to take the commands we repeat frequently and save them into a file so that we can **re-run all those operations** again later by typing **one single command**.
 Let's write a shell script that will do two things: